Descriptive Summary

 The National Lesbian Feminist Organization Records contains organizational documents, including meeting minutes, financial

-and newsletters.
+correspondence and newsletters.

 Organization and Arrangement

-Indexing Terms
+Subjects and Indexing Terms

-National Lesbian Feminist Organization (U.S.) --Archives.
+National Lesbian Feminist Organization (U.S.) -- Archives.

-National human rights institutions --Archival resources.
+National human rights institutions--Archives.